History of Norsk Data: Spin-offs and finale

 By then the partner divisions were merged to NordPartner, later renamed ND-Partner.
+In October 1991 the division was sold to Siemens Nixdorf, Siemens Nixdorf were, at the time, the largest single supplier of minicomputer systems to the Norwegian state, measured in terms of installations, due to a "dominant position at a minority of customers".
+Norsk Data remained the vendor with the broadest presence in the bureaucracy with a slightly lower share of this market.
+Together, the companies accounted for a 38% share of surveyed installations.
+The deal was set against a backdrop of a pronounced transition from minicomputers to servers and from proprietary, vendor-specific operating systems to standards-based or commodity operating systems such as Unix and OS/2, with both companies suddenly and rapidly losing market share to new entrants offering client-server solutions.

-In October 1991 the division was sold to Siemens Nixdorf, SystemTeam was sold to Avenir and the buildings at Skullerud to a contractor.
+SystemTeam was sold to Avenir and the buildings at Skullerud to a contractor.
 ND lost NOK 810 million in 1991, and with an eighty percent decrease was the European company to have the second-largest share price loss in 1991.
-After failed negotiations over many months to sell Comtec, ND decided to close the division in February 1992.
+After failed negotiations over many months to sell Comtec, including a bid from QED Technology prevented by administrative proceedings at its parent company, Maxwell Communication Corporation, ND made plans to close the division in February 1992.
+The Comtec business was later acquired by Sysdeco.
 This was followed up with the sale of Technovision to Intergraph in March 1992.

+Intergraph reportedly continued maintenance of Technovision's 2D portfolio, migrating users of its 3D portfolio to its own products.
+Prior to the Intergraph acquisition, various employees of Norsk Data in Kongsberg who were part of the Technovision organisation founded their own company, Kongsberg 3D Partner, independently acquiring non-exclusive rights to various 3D software modules.
+The company also undertook development work for Intergraph.

 Tor Alfheim took over as CEO in July 1992.
 DataShop was sold in late August to a group of investors from the company's management.
 The following month ND ServiceTeam, which at the time had 560 employees, was renamed Comma.
 The company cited the reason as being that the Norsk Data brand no longer entailed confidence among customers.
 As the only profitable part of ND, it was able to make a NOK 100-million profit in 1992.
 The revenue and margins were being made on selling Sintran-based systems to existing customers, and was described by an analyst as "having a monopoly of a melting iceberg" and that the company was not creating a new customer base of non-Sintran systems.
 Norsk Data was delisted from Oslo Stock Exchange on 2 March 1993.
 Formula Open Soft was sold to Merkantildata effective 1 April.